-In response to the above threats to sustained reductions in short term theft, the NMVTRC will: Continue to promote consistent community messages and resources about key security and mitigating personal risks in conjunction with police and other stakeholders.
-Continue its partnership with Mission Australia (MA) and the Suncorp Group to transition Synergy Repairs to becoming fully self-funded.
-Reintroduce its Operation Bounce Back program with local government to focus on key protection and burglary risks.
-Maintain collaboration with the Tasmanian Department of Justice to evaluate its new adult diversion program Back on Track .
-Complete its trial of a low-cost smartphone theft alert and tracking app for owners of high-risk vehicles in collaboration with Western Australian Police and RAC Insurance.
+In response to the above threats to sustained reductions in short term t heft, the NMVTRC will: Work with interested parties nationally to develop a Vehicle Crime Communications Alliance to ensure the consistency of key consumer messages across stakeholder communications.
+Maintain its partnership with Mission Australia (MA) and the Suncorp Group to transition Synergy Repairs to becoming fully self-funded.
+Maintain its Operation Bounce Back program with local government in theft hot spots nationally to focus on key protection and burglary risks.
 Maintain its advisory support role to other community attempts at best practice youth diversion responses.
-With Victoria Police (VP) and select insurers tactically deploy low-cost vehicle theft alert and tracking technology in select theft hot spots.
-Commission expert research into current offending cohort in Victoria to identify factors leading to high levels of violence associated with car crime.
+Complete trials of a low-cost smartphone theft alert and tracking app for owners of high-risk vehicles in collaboration with select police services.
+Complete its research into current offending cohort in respect of factors driving high levels of associated violence.
 Further deploy its suite of expert systems to enable local police to quickly visualise vehicle crime trends and implement more targeted operational responses.
-Support VP in its implementation of a recidivist offender management model.
-Expand expert data systems to include 'theft from data.'
+Support the implementation of modernised recidivist offender management models.
+In conjunction with the ACT's Justice and Community Safety Directorate and NT Police, complete respective deep analyses of local theft characteristics.
 Maintain its Choose-A-Ride resources.
-In conjunction with the ACT's Justice and Community Safety Directorate and Northern Territory Police conduct deep analyses of local theft characteristics.
+Complete its collaboration with the Tasmanian Department of Justice to evaluate its new adult diversion program Back on Track .
 Continue to monitor motorists' attitudes to vehicle security and related issues via regular market surveys.
-Assist VP and VicRoads to review number plate management practices to mitigate community impacts of misuse.
-In conjunction with Tasmania Police review the legal construction of vehicle-related theft offences in the context of other Australian jurisdictions.